dh00mk3tu/this.ssh/README.md

 npm run dev
 ```

 The application will fire a native window and the application will work within that window only.
-The application will not work in a browser, it is a native application amd Tauri APIs do not work in a browser environment.
+It'll will not work in a browser, it is native and Tauri APIs do not work in a browser environment.